Acton, London: 19th century development

 In 1812, twenty almshouses were built by the Worshipful Company of Goldsmiths on the former Perryn estate, on land which had been left to the company by John Perryn in 1657.

 There were 241 inhabited houses in 1801 and 426 by 1831.
 Growth took place mainly in the established residential neighbourhoods of Acton town and East Acton, but Acton Green also had acquired a cluster of cottages and houses at the bottom of Acton Lane by 1842.
 Acton was mostly rural in 1831.
 The few mansions contrasted sharply with most of the houses, which were described as 'beneath mediocrity of character'.
 Despite an overall rise in the number of houses, poor rates had to be increased in the 1820s because of a growing number of empty dwellings.

 More widespread building was planned and took place in the 1850s.
 As a result of its soft water sources, Acton became famous for its laundries and at the end of the 19th century there were around 170 establishments in South Acton.
 These laundries would serve hotels and the rich in London's West End, leading to the nickname "Soapsuds Island" or "Soap Sud City".
-At least 600 different laundries operated within South Acton; the last laundry closed in the late 1970s and is now a low redbrick block of flats.
+At least 600 different laundries operated within South Acton, the last laundry closed in the late 1970s and is now a low redbrick block of flats.

 The parish of Acton formed a local board of health in 1865 and became an urban district in 1894.

 In 1895, Acton Cemetery was opened on farmland near to what is now North Acton Station.

 20th century

 The town was incorporated as the Municipal Borough of Acton in 1921.
 This authority combined with the municipal boroughs of Ealing and Southall to form the London Borough of Ealing, within Greater London, in 1965.
 An Acton Golf Club was founded in 1896, which closed in 1920 and the area was redeveloped for housing.

 Acton formed an urban district and, later, municipal borough of Middlesex from 1894 to 1965.
 Its former area was used to form part of the London Borough of Ealing in 1965.
+The industries of North Acton merged with the great industrial concentrations of Park Royal and Harlesden.
 During the 20th century Acton was a major industrial centre employing tens of thousands of people, particularly in the motor vehicles and components industries.
-The industries of North Acton merged with the great industrial concentrations of Park Royal and Harlesden.
-One of the most important firms was Renault which made cars, including the 4CV and Dauphine, at a factory in North Acton from 1926 until 1960.
+These included car manufacturer Renault, that built the 4CV and Dauphine, at a factory in North Acton from 1926 until 1960.
 Renault has remained on the site continuously since the 1920s and still has its main London showroom on the Park Royal site.
+Alfred Mond built a nickel carbonyl refinery here that was able to produce platinum as a by-product of the matte from Inco's Sudbury Basin operations.

-Further south Acton Vale had famous names including Napier & Son (engines), H. Bronnley & Co (Soaps), Evershed & Vignoles (electrical equipment), Lucas CAV (automotive electrical), Vandervell Products (bearings), and Wilkinson Sword (swords and razors).
+Further south Acton Vale had manufacturers including Napier & Son (engines), H. Bronnley & Co (Soaps), Evershed & Vignoles (electrical equipment), Lucas CAV (automotive electrical), Vandervell Products (bearings), and Wilkinson Sword (swords and razors).